 The Halferne Incubus

 So here's the deal: I am posting the first three chapters of the "latest (not final) draft" free of charge.
 If you enjoy it, drop me a line, and I'll add you to a list to receive a copy of the final book and possibly some other goodies along the way.
-If you're a publisher and would like to see the outline of the rest of the novel as a prelude to publishing it, I can make that happen too.
+If you're a publisher, potential alpha reader, or a fellow reading nerd who doesn't care if it's an unpolish draft and just wants to see the rest, I can probably make that happen too.

 In a future world, the lines between the virtual and the physical are increasingly blurred...

 A mysterious dark figure only she can see will stop at nothing to know what they are.

 A lone cop believes her and vows to protect her.

 His dead partner isn't convinced and wants to bring her to justice.

 Can she unravel the mystery before losing her grip on reality?

 Click here to download your complimentary copy of the first three chapters

 As an added bonus, I invite you to enjoy the playlist that set the mood, helped me keep focus, and constantly ran in the background during the course of writing this novel.